Authentic autism support

 • You’d like to talk things through with someone who gets it

-• I also work with parents who’d like mentoring to support their autistic daughter’s self-understanding and wellbeing.
-I work with children age 8+.
+I also work with parents who would like support in understanding and supporting their autistic child’s wellbeing and self-understanding.
+I work with children aged 8+.

 How does it work?